 THE CUTTING-EDGE SCIENCE TO TARGET CRUCIAL DRIVERS

-OF INFLAMMATION AND CANCER
+OF INFLAMMATION

 Our proprietary drug discovery and development engine has identified several immune drivers that have the ability to be “tuned up” or “tuned down” to modulate the immune system, either to suppress an overactive immune response in allergic inflammatory diseases or to initiate an immune response against cancer.